Notre Dame Fire: What we Know About

-The 15 April 2019 Notre Dame Cathedral fire is an iconic event and deserves to be studied appropriately.
-In the following text will be presented some considerations based on the information available on the internet.
+On 8 December 2024 at 10.30am, with the consecration of the altar, the parts Notre Dame Cathedral will be re-opened after five years of restorations.
+The 15 April 2019 Notre Dame Cathedral fire is still an iconic event and deserves to be studied appropriately.
+In the following text will be presented some considerations about the fire based on the information available on the internet.

 Following at least 30 years of tragic fires that have destroyed several important cultural resources all over the world, such an important renovation site should have been followed with the utmost care.
 That does not mean that fire could not start but that a different outcome could have been reasonably expected if a fire happened.
 So, in order to better understand what really happened and, more important, why it happened (the site does not have access to direct information), in the following sections, articles and posts containing information and news about the fire will be quoted, together with the available information about the context, and the fire extinguishing operations carried out by the Paris Fire Brigade.